govindtank/Android-Studio-MVP-Project-File-Template/README.md

 # Template files
 - Application
   - Generates application class with dagger main component initialization.

+  * You may use this template combined with [MVP Template](https://github.com/lucasmodesto/Android-Studio-MVP-File-Template) for generating MVP classes.

 - Modules
   - ApplicationModule - Provides application instance / context